hellohaptik/docs_haptik/docs/bot-analytics/basic-analysis.md

 ---

 ## Introduction
-The Analytics tool built by haptik enables you to get a comprehensive idea of how your chatbot is performing, how users are using it, where it's failing, what the user think of it etc.
+The Analytics tool built by haptik enables you to get a comprehensive idea of how your chatbot is performing.You can get deep insights into how users are using it.
+You can also get to know what are the failure points or featutres that can be improved.
+Finally you can also find out what the user thinks of the chatbot experience.

 Through this document we will explore the different types of metrics available for tracking and analysing inside the analytics tool.

 The Analytics tool consists of multiple section with each section containing metrics and data about a different aspect of your chatbot.
-These different sections are:
+The multiple sections are:

 * Overview
 * Compare Clients